goschtl/zope/zope2book/trunk/source/DTML.rst

-inasmuch as it will not allow you to create "inline" Python *statements* (if... then.. else..)  in the way that JSP, mod_perl or PHP will allow you to embed a block of their respective language's code into an HTML page.
-DTML does allow you to embed Python *expressions* (a == 1) into HTML-like tags.
-It provides flow control and conditional logic by way of "special" HTML tags.
+inasmuch as it will not allow you to create "inline" Python *statements* (if... then.. else..)  in the way that JSP, mod_perl or PHP will allow you to embed a block of their respective language's code into a page.
+DTML does allow you to embed Python *expressions* (a == 1) into tags.
+It provides flow control and conditional logic by way of "special" tags.
 It is more similar to Perl's 'HTML::Template' package than it is to mod_perl in this way.
 It can also be compared to the web server facility of Server Side Includes (SSI), but with far more